 Your watch will now begin backing up your watch's latest data to your iPhone.
 Once it's finished, it will unpair itself from your current iPhone, delete all active Bluetooth accessory pairings, remove any Apple Pay cards used on Apple Watch, and wipe the passcode.
 Finally, your watch will restore itself to Apple's factory settings.

-How to unpair your Apple Watch directly on the smartwatch
+How to unpair an Apple Watch directly on the smartwatch

 - Launch the Settings app on your Apple Watch.